staetyk/Fame_and_Fortune/README.md

 # Fame and Fortune

 ### You want to be known around the world, so when you hear that a mad scientist-king named Porr Ta'al made portals in towers, you jump at the opportunity.
 Fight your way through the monsters in the Dead, Future, and Myth Towers, in this intricate RPG!
-Learn all of the 26 stats, 29 effects, and much, much more on your journey.
+Master all of the 26 stats and much, much more on your quest for fame and fortune.

 ---

 ## Credits:
 ### Planned by:
 * *staetyk* **AKA** *Bach Davis*